 In a world of economic uncertainty, Nordic countries have stood apart.
 The countries’ gross domestic products have continued to grow strongly.
 Nordic equity markets have done well.
 And the countries have a good track record of building sustainable growth companies.

 That these accomplishments have not come at the expense of equality, trust, and collaboration—bedrock values in the Nordics—has increased the world’s admiration for the countries.
-Tiny Denmark, Finland, Norway, and Sweden have been able to increase their standards of living, maintain their social benefit systems, and retain political stability for the better part of 50 years.1 Notes: 1 Iceland and other territories including Greenland are considered “Nordic,” but have some economic differences that put them outside the scope of this article.
+Tiny Denmark, Finland, Norway, and Sweden have been able to increase their standards of living, maintain their social benefit systems, and retain political stability for the better part of 50 years.

 But the economic model that underlies the Nordics’ success is in jeopardy, as external and internal challenges eat away at the countries’ advantages.
 Externally, competitors like South Korea and Slovakia have moved much faster to transform their business environments, exposing areas in which the Nordics have been too deliberate.
 Internally, the Nordics’ once-big lead in innovation and R&D has been undermined by the countries’ slow embrace of digitization.
 There is surely more than one reason for the uptick in mortality rates among Nordic companies in recent years, but most companies’ less than full-throated support of a digital agenda certainly hasn’t helped.
 Likewise, there may be no single reason that so few of the Nordics’ top companies (varying from one in every six companies in Sweden to none in Finland) have come into being in the last 20 years.
 But one clear obstacle is the Nordic ambivalence about entrepreneurship—an ambivalence partly rooted in the countries’ own policies.